transreductionist/proper_nouns/README.md

     - Compare results to known IOB tagged corpus Gronigen Meaning Bank (GMB)

 - Question: Are `name` and `ip_address independent` from one another?
-    - If not they may be used to obtain information about the name.
+    - If not, they may be used to obtain information about the name.

+#### Other Named Entity Recognition Platforms

+- GATE supports NER across many languages and domains out of the box, usable via a graphical interface and a Java API.
+- OpenNLP includes rule-based and statistical named-entity recognition.
+- SpaCy features fast statistical NER as well as an open-source named-entity visualizer.

 ### Use Regex for IP Addresses